nicolasbotto/live-video-analytics/utilities/video-analysis/deepstream/readme.md

 wget https://lvamedia.blob.core.windows.net/public/camera-300s.mkv
 ```

-To run the topology, follow [this instructions](https://docs.microsoft.com/en-us/azure/media-services/live-video-analytics-edge/detect-motion-emit-events-quickstart?pivots=programming-language-csharp#run-the-sample-program).
+To run the topology, follow [these instructions](https://docs.microsoft.com/en-us/azure/media-services/live-video-analytics-edge/detect-motion-emit-events-quickstart?pivots=programming-language-csharp#run-the-sample-program).
 As this sample uses a different topology than the one mentioned in the instructions, please follow the next steps to point to the correct topology:

 ### Edit the **operations.json** file: